Quiet Please

 The plots themselves weren't that sensational when reduced to a sentence or two.
 "Let The Lilies Consider" involved flowers that could think.
 "A Red And White Guidon" was a story about a small group of cavalry men.
 "Shadow Of The Wings" told the tale of a girl dying who thinks she sees an angel.
 These rather unexciting concepts became engrossing stories when told by Chappel, especially with the creepy organ music playing in the background.
 Chappel sounded just as bewildered as anyone by how unbelievable the events he witnessed were.
 His apologies and insecurities helped convince us that maybe it could happen.
 If anything, he seemed even more confused than we were because these strange things were happening to him!

 There would probably have been more Quite Please episodes on that esteemed list, but unfortunately, only a dozen episodes survived to modern times.
 At least, that was the the general belief all the way up until sometime in the 1980s.
 But then I heard a rumor that Chappel's widow found a box of disks under the bed that turned out to be original transcriptions of the show.
 It sounded like another urban myth, too good to be true, yet still I hoped that maybe it was accurate.
 Since then, a total of 89 episodes have surfaced, and I have yet to hear one I didn't like.
-Keep in mind, however, that I'm saving most of them to hear for very special occasions, like a fine wine!
-The only downside to the ones I have heard is that the sound quality fluctuates a lot.
-Even so, it's a great discovery of more from a super series.
+Keep in mind, however, that I'm saving some of them to hear for very special occasions, so there may be a clunker or two I haven't heard yet.
+The only downside to the ones I have heard so far is that the sound quality fluctuates a lot.
+Even so, it's a great discovery for OTR horror.

 "The Thing of the Fourrble Board" was an audience favorite of Quiet Please.
 Art from Tune In For Terror © 1992